Republican Party (United States): Immigration

+The Trump administration has brought Afrikaner South Africans to the United States and other European-ethnic refugees through its refugee program.
+In May 2025, Ramaphosa made a state visit to meet with President Donald Trump.
+During the press conference, Trump confronted him with claims of Afrikaner genocide in South Africa, which was denied by Ramaphosa.

 LGBT issues

-Similar to the Democratic Party, the Republican position on LGBT rights has changed significantly over time, with continuously increasing support among both parties on the issue.
-The Log Cabin Republicans is a group within the Republican Party that represents LGBT conservatives and allies and advocates for LGBT rights.
+The Republican Party is broadly opposed to LGBT rights, including same-sex marriage, expression, and transgender rights.
+The large majority of its state and county/equivalent chapter platforms oppose same-sex marriage.

-From the early-2000s to the mid-2010s, Republicans opposed same-sex marriage, while being divided on the issue of civil unions and domestic partnerships for same-sex couples.
+From the early 2000s to the mid-2010s, Republicans opposed same-sex marriage, while being divided on the issue of civil unions and domestic partnerships for same-sex couples.
 During the 2004 election, George W. Bush campaigned prominently on a constitutional amendment to prohibit same-sex marriage; many believe it helped Bush win re-election.
-In both 2004 and 2006, President Bush, Senate Majority Leader Bill Frist, and House Majority Leader John Boehner promoted the Federal Marriage Amendment, a proposed constitutional amendment which would legally restrict the definition of marriage to heterosexual couples.
-In both attempts, the amendment failed to secure enough votes to invoke cloture and thus ultimately was never passed.
+In both 2004 and 2006, President Bush, Senate Majority Leader Bill Frist, and House Majority Leader John Boehner promoted the Federal Marriage Amendment, a proposed failed constitutional amendment which would legally restrict the definition of marriage to heterosexual couples.

 As more states legalized same-sex marriage in the 2010s, Republicans increasingly supported allowing each state to decide its own marriage policy.
 As of 2014, most state GOP platforms expressed opposition to same-sex marriage.
-The 2016 GOP Platform defined marriage as "natural marriage, the union of one man and one woman," and condemned the Supreme Court's ruling legalizing same-sex marriages.
+The 2016 GOP platform defined marriage as "natural marriage, the union of one man and one woman," and condemned the Supreme Court's ruling legalizing same-sex marriages.
 The 2020 platform, which reused the 2016 platform, retained the statements against same-sex marriage.
 Following his election as president in 2016, Donald Trump stated that he had no objection to same-sex marriage or to the Supreme Court decision in Obergefell v.
 Hodges, but had previously promised to consider appointing a Supreme Court justice to roll back the constitutional right.
-In office, Trump was the first sitting Republican president to recognize LGBT Pride Month.
-Conversely, the Trump administration banned transgender individuals from service in the United States military and rolled back other protections for transgender people which had been enacted during the previous Democratic presidency.
-However, other Republicans, such as Vivek Ramaswamy, do not support such a ban.
+The Trump administration banned transgender individuals from service in the United States military and rolled back other protections for transgender people which had been enacted during the previous Democratic presidency.